NTiering/Signals/README.md

 # Signals

-Signals is a simple to use pub-sub framework.
-It is designed to allow you to separate concerns easily
+Signals is a simple to use pub-sub/workflow hybrid framework.

+It is designed to allow you to separate concerns and call workflows in an async manner

 ## Installation